 See how we focus on the skill sets and instant résumés that allow our students to go to work immediately upon graduation or earn their associate or bachelor's in their desired career path.

-Presenter(s): Eric Paul, CTE Director, Galveston ISD, Galveston, TX college entrance.
-These strategies can also be applied as interventions to all populations.
+Presenter(s): Eric Paul.
+CTE Director.
+Galveston ISD.
+Galveston.
+TX

 41. Ensuring Black Male Success: Literacy Development and Mentoring